-When the UK leaves the EU on the 29th March 2019, the EU Settlement Scheme application process for resident EU citizens and their family members – to obtain the status they will need to continue to live and work in the UK after the end of the planned implementation period, will be fully open.
+When the UK leaves the EU on the 31st of October 2019, the EU Settlement Scheme application process for resident EU citizens and their family members – to obtain the status they will need to continue to live and work in the UK after the end of the planned implementation period, will be fully open.

 We Are Digital – the UK’s leading digital inclusion education provider will be providing Assisted Digital support for the scheme.
 Some of you will already be familiar with the UK Visas & Immigration Assisted Digital support that we have been delivering since January 2018.
 However we need to significantly increase the number of delivery partners and local centres which is why we are reaching out to you!

 Assisted Digital support for the EU Settlement Scheme is an extension of support across the UK Visa & Immigration Assisted Digital service.
 By expressing your interest, you will be available to deliver – and be paid for – both services.
 Further information is available on our facts page below

 We Are Digital, the UK’s leading digital and financial inclusion education provider, has been asked by the Home Office to provide Assisted Digital support for the new EU Settled Status application process.